mranisz/samsami/README.md

 # SamSAMi text indexes library

 ##What is it?
 The SamSAMi text indexes are variations of the sampled suffix array, which uses only a subset of the offsets in the suffix array yet allows to search for a pattern relatively fast.
-The novelty of the SamSAMi (=Sampled Suffix Array with Minimizers) idea is to select the offset subset in such a way that allows to search for the pattern with only a single binary search over the suffixes (followed with verifications).
+The novelty of the SamSAMi (Sampled Suffix Array with Minimizers) idea is to select the offset subset in such a way that allows to search for the pattern with only a single binary search over the suffixes (followed with verifications).

+SamSAMi1 uses 5n bytes of RAM in the worst case (which is however unlikely).
+This includes 1n bytes for the input text and 4n bytes for the index.
+Typically its memory use depends on the parameters q, p and on average the required memory is about 1n+8/(q-p+2)n bytes.

 The current version handles only the count query (i.e., returns the number of occurrences of the given pattern).